ukarroum/ykarroum-blog/blog/_posts/2020-11-07-subprocess.md

 {% endhighlight %}

-we can safely assume that the module we're searching is `Lib/subprocess`.
+we can safely assume that the module we're searching for is `Lib/subprocess`.

 By searching for `Popen` in the file we find a class :